RN-Animations/MasterAnimations/README.md

 ### Check out:
 - Dynamic `inputRange` values @AnimatedQuestionnaire.
 - DONE!
 Do the animation in PG_Event.js but in place of an Animated.event in onScroll use an onPanResponderMove in a PanResponder?

+- In Staggered Heads: Change the opacity to .5 when you drag around the heads and then set it back to normal on release.